Skip to main content

 Harold Courlander—an early, frequent, and prolific Folkways collaborator—began recording west Alabama musicians in January 1950, and for the next several years produced a series of albums titled (in language now outdated) Negro Folk Music of Alabama.
 The recordings centered around Alabama’s Sumter County, home for decades to a rich community of singers.
 It was also the home of Ruby Pickens Tartt, a white folklorist, writer, librarian and artist who had long championed the Black singers and musicians in her community.
 As early as the 1930s, she had served as a kind of ambassador to John and Alan Lomax in their efforts to document the region’s music for the Library of Congress, and she’d supplied a wealth of material to writer Carl Carmer for his best-selling Stars Fell on Alabama.
 Now she served as Courlander’s guide, introducing him into a vital network of singers; she also provided liner notes for the 1953 album Ring Games: Line Games and Play Party Songs of Alabama.

 Sumter County’s most celebrated singers, Vera Hall and Dock Reed, recorded for Courlander an album’s worth of spirituals.
 (Hall also recorded, on other occasions, a variety of song types for both Lomaxes; her 1959 recording of “Trouble So Hard” would become in the year 2000 an unlikely international hit as the basis of Moby’s dance single, “Natural Blues.”)
-Annie Grace Horn Dodson preserved several wordless field calls remembered from her childhood.
-Such calls had been used by laborers since slavery to communicate across long distances; in addition to the aching call heard here, Downson shared with Courlander and Tartt calls she had learned from her parents, both of whom were born enslaved.
+Annie Grace Horn Dodson, meanwhile, preserved several wordless field calls remembered from her childhood.
+Such calls had been used by laborers since slavery to communicate across long distances; in addition to the aching call heard here, Dodson shared with Courlander and Tartt calls she had learned from her parents, both of whom were born enslaved.

 Enoch Brown shared his own characteristic and plaintive call, which was well known around Livingston: “If the times don’t get no better here,” Brown sings, “I’m down the road I’m gone.”
 In “Now Your Man Done Gone” (also recorded as “Another Man Done Gone” by Hall), Willie Turner depicts a world over which the county prison farm looms.
 At the time of the recording, Turner himself was detained in a Livingston prison camp, and he is joined on the song by two unidentified incarcerated singers.